jonathanj/manner/docs/predicates.rst

 case of predicates there are only two such methods: ``valid()`` and ``invalid(reason)``.

-In the event that there is more than one status for a field, imagine that a field is involved in multiple predicates, the statuses are combined to form a new ``Status``.
-Since status values are mutually exclusive—there is no sense in a field being both valid and invalid—combining multiple statuses collapses them into the one with the highest defined priority: Invalid fields trump valid fields.
+In the event that there is more than one status for a field—imagine that a field is involved in multiple predicates—the statuses are combined to form a new ``Status`` with invalid statuses trumping valid statuses.

 Custom messages